Home Library Translate

 There is, however, no such thing as a standard gift table.
 You may find many examples of gift tables in texts and in articles on fundraising, but they are examples, and not to be assumed appropriate for every circumstance/situation.

-BUT, what if there’s no one on your list of prospective donors who can give at the 10% (or more) level?
+But, what if there’s no one on your list of prospective donors who can give at the 10% (or more) level?
 Clearly, then, for your gift table to be a useful/useable tool, the top gift has to be less than 10%.
 In fact, the top gift can only be as high as the highest gift you’re likely to get when you’re working toward your fundraising goal; and, all of your fundraising efforts must be able to obtain the number of gifts specified at each level of the pyramid – and all of the levels on a Gift Table must represent reality.

 So, how do you construct a realistic Gift Table?